wieczszy/simplabel/README.md

 # simplabel
 Simple tool that lets you assign images to classes of your choice.
 Results are saved in a CSV file.
 Hacked together for my own use so may not work the best.
-Built with `tkinter` and `pillow` and `Python 3.6.8`.
+Built with `tkinter`, `pillow` and `Python 3.6.8`.

 ![example](https://i.imgur.com/T8Ff69j.png)